2012-2013 Academic Catalog

 3 sh (may not be repeated for credit)

 Develops skills for evaluating and for conducting applied research studies in an appropriate area of emphasis.
 Includes strategies of research appropriate for particular area of emphasis and methods appropriate for those strategies.
 Students are required to select a problem, perform a review of the research literature, plan a research study, and write a research proposal.
-Completion of EDF 6404 and EDF 6218 is recommended prior to taking this course.

 EDF 6557 Ethics in Applied Behavior Analysis